brianbarnett316/azuredatafactory/documentation/Azure Key Vault.md

    5. Enter the API Key value in the Value field.
    6. Click **Create**.
 6. You may need to refresh your Data Factory in the browser to pick up the new Key Vault settings.
-7. See [Store credential in Azure Key Vault](https://docs.microsoft.com/en-us/azure/data-factory/store-credentials-in-key-vault) for more information on the necessary steps.

 More Information
 ----------------